Visionary STEM Leader

 After obtaining her Ph.D., Jackson began post-doctorate work at Fermilab located near Chicago, Illinois.
 In 1976, she was hired by Bell Laboratories in New Jersey as a theoretical physicist.
 She worked for Bell Labs for several years before transitioning to Rutgers University in 1991, where she added public policy work to her repertoire.

 Dr. Jackson was approached by President Bill Clinton in 1994 to use her expertise on various governmental boards and institutions.
-Among her initial posts were memberships to the Institute of Nuclear Power Operations and the U.S. Department of Energy Task Force regarding growing its multipurpose national laboratories.
+Among her initial posts were appointments to the Institute of Nuclear Power Operations and the U.S. Department of Energy Task Force regarding growing its multipurpose national laboratories.
 During this time, Dr. Jackson also gave time to several New Jersey institutions, most notably the Commission on Science and Technology.

 Dr. Jackson served as representative of the NRC from 1995 to 1998 at the General Conferences of the International Atomic Energy Agency (Vienna, Austria).
 During these conferences as well as after, Dr. Jackson drove the creation and growth of the International Nuclear Regulator’s Association.
 This association provides a forum for high-level discussions examining nuclear safety issues and assistance between nations to achieve safety related goals.